ElaineNunan/MICRO_575/hmk_01.md

 -   WHY?!?!

+-   This is quite frustrating!

+-   I think I managed to fix it?

 Quarto enables you to weave together content and executable code into a finished document.
 To learn more about Quarto see <https://quarto.org>.